tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * ROI calculations can be used to standardize and compare the investment performances of varying asset classes, such as equities, bonds, real estate, etc.

+* **Daily returns** are a series of returns calculated over several days, with each daily return representing the relative increase or decrease in investment between days.

+* **Cumulative returns** are a series of returns in which each return represents the relative increase or decrease in the price of an asset at the time `t`, compared to the initial price of that asset at the time `t0`.
+Cumulative returns describe the progression of the return on investment of an asset over time.

-Explain to students that ROI can be easily calculated in pure Python.
-Show them the code in the slide and switch to the unsolved version of the Jupyter notebook to begin the demo.
+Explain to students that ROI, daily returns and cumulative returns can all be easily calculated in pure Python.
+Show them the code in the slide for calculating ROI, then switch to the unsolved version of the Jupyter notebook to begin the demo.

-Open the unsolved file to begin the demo.

 Incorporate the following points into your demonstration as you live code the solution: